DILCISBoard/E-ARK-AIP/index.md

 - Identifier part (character-mapped unique identifier)
 - Version label (based on version number)
 - Bag label (based on Bag number)
-- Delta label (differential Package)
+- Differential label (differential Package)

 The identifier is a name that uniquely identifies the AIP.
 Any physical container file which belongs to the same AIP should start with a file name part that is